 From 1985 to 1998, Dr. Maloney played guitar and keyboards in several rock bands in the Boston area.
 Since that time, he has focused on the renaissance and baroque lute and has performed in dozens of early music concerts.
 In addition, Dr. Maloney worked as an arts administrator for seven years before entering academia.

-Maloney is currently Secretary of the board of directors of ENCATC, the European Network on Cultural Management and Cultural Policy Education.
-He also serves on the board of directors of the arts advocacy organization MASS Creative, where he is co-chair of the Arts Policy working group.
-Previously, Maloney served six years on the board of directors of the Association of Arts Administration Educators.
+Currently, Dr. Maloney is Secretary of the board of directors of ENCATC, the European Network on Cultural Management and Cultural Policy Education.
+He is a member of the jury for the ENCATC Research Award, given annually to the best dissertation in the field of cultural management and policy.
+He also serves on the board of directors of the arts advocacy organization Mass Creative, where he is co-chair of the Arts Policy working group.
+Previously, Maloney served six years on the board of directors of the Association of Arts Administration Educators (AAAE).

 Dr. Maloney has undergraduate degrees in European History and Music (classical and jazz guitar), a Graduate Diploma in Early Music Performance (lute), a master’s degree in Arts Administration, and a doctorate in Law and Public Policy (cultural policy).